atinm/clover-online-orders/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Smart Online Orders for Clover allows you to receive orders from your Wordpress website and have it sent directly to your Clover Station.
+Smart Online Order for Clover allows you to receive orders from your Wordpress website and have it sent directly to your Clover Station.

 == Description ==

-With **Smart Online Orders for Clover** plug-in you can easily integrate your inventory to show on your website in real-time.
+With **Smart Online Order for Clover** plug-in you can easily integrate your inventory to show on your website in real-time.
 This will allow you to accept online orders from your website.

 All you need is a Clover pos to easily display your menu in real time on your website.
 Allow customers to place orders from your website and then be notified of the orders on your clover pos.
 Easily manage and print the orders as they come in.